frankhaugen/frankhaugen.github.io/thoughts-on-date-and-time.md

 # Thoughts on time and date in applications
+I'm making an app that has a chat functionality, and so time is an important factor.
+I couldn't find serious discussions about this excepte, "use X format"; So i made this to gather my thoughts about it.

 ### TL;DR
-I'm working on an app requreing a form of timestamp in a chat, and what type of time to use is a big question, so I disquss it here.
+Time and dates are hard!

 ### Why is time important?
 You might think that for a simple chat app, there's no need to use time, but you should always include time.
 It's a great way to sort, though this might be acheived by some auto-incremented number.

 ### What DateTime format to use?
+There are plenty of libraries to convert time and dates to whatever format you want, so why not just use what you use in your daily life?
+Let me show you:

-Some examples of the same DateTime (seconds an milliseconds omitted, mostly):
+Some examples of the same DateTime (seconds an milliseconds omitted, mostly)

 DateTime code | Description | My opinion
 --- | --- | ---